drlippman/imathas-docker/docker/README.md

 # Getting Vue dev server running

-NOTE: This doesn't seem to be working right yet.

 - Open the CLI for your Docker app
 - Install npm by running `apt-get install npm`
 - Disable ssl checking by running `npm config set strict-ssl false`